Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Results and overall structure of the proofs

-\end{proposition} This result differs from \cite[Proposition~1]{DMR2015} in two aspects.
+\end{prop} This result differs from \cite[Proposition~1]{DMR2015} in two aspects.
 First, the maximum over~$h$ is \emph{inside} the sum over~$d$; second, the sequence $b^r$ consists of two identical blocks (modulo $2$) spaced by $r$.
-The constant as well as the exponent do not depend on the shift $r$, which will allow us to prove the quantitative normality result as stated in Theorem~\ref{thm:main}. \begin{remark} Combining Proposition~\ref{prp:uniform_fourier} with the method of proof from~\cite{S2015}, we could obtain a quantitative version of Theorem~\ref{thm:S2015} that differs from our main theorem only in the (worse) bound $c<4/3$. \end{remark}
+The constant as well as the exponent do not depend on the shift $r$, which will allow us to prove the quantitative normality result as stated in \thmref{thm:main}. \begin{rem} Combining \propref{prp:uniform_fourier} with the method of proof from~\cite{S2015}, we could obtain a quantitative version of \thmref{thm:S2015} that differs from our main theorem only in the (worse) bound $c<4/3$. \end{rem}